myGat/AI-dungeon/DevTool/modules/commandHandler/readme.md

 A module to handle commands.
+Separated into two files for clarity: CommandHandler.js, the actual module, and commandHelper.js, containing some object the module needs (since module structure doesn't allow to add anything we want).

 Commands are properties of commandHelper.commandlist.
 By default, it contains only the command /listCommands - because the command is need